sseleman95/CMD/CONTRIBUTING.md

 You can use Gitpod (a free online VS Code-like IDE) for contributing.
 With a single click it'll launch a workspace and automatically:

-- clone the docsify repo.
+- clone the CMD repo.
 - install the dependencies.
 - start `npm run dev`.